Understanding Connector Package Methods

 Methods and Return Values

-Below is a table summarizing the methods, their return values, and explanations for each:
+Below is a table summarizing the methods and their return values:

 read_cnt() |